 Avoiding unnecessary risks and focusing on “low-hanging fruit” wins may be the best way forward.

-If you’d like to learn more about how better financial modeling could help your business stay afloat in these uncertain and volatile times, please review the following articles:
+If you’d like to learn more about how better financial analysis and modeling could help your business stay afloat in these uncertain and volatile times, please review the following articles:

 The biggest problem with building financial models in Excel

 We’ve come a long way since the 1970s.
 Technology has exploded in a way few of us could have envisioned back when Lotus was still popular.
 And while Excel is certainly more powerful than ever and adequate for basic financial modeling, it is also completely outdated for more sophisticated scenarios.